-- Where the pregnancy remains have been passed into a toilet, ask if the mother wants them to be removed and bought with her to the hospital, if not, ask if she wants you to flush the toilet or not do not flush it without her permission.
-Where the mother is unable to make a decision, or is not able to articulate her wishes at that time, in order to act in the best interests of the mother, it is appropriate to remove the pregnancy remains from - In ALL cases, document how the fetal tissue was managed and conveyed, and hand the tissue over to the nurse or midwife at hand over of care.
+- Where the pregnancy remains have been passed into a toilet, ask if the mother wants them to be removed and bought with her to the hospital, if not, ask if she wants you to flush the toilet or not - do not flush it without her permission.
+Where the mother is unable to make a decision, or is not able to articulate her wishes at that time, in order to act in the best interests of the mother, it is appropriate to remove the pregnancy remains from the toilet, wrapping them sensitively as detailed above. - In ALL cases, document how the fetal tissue was managed and conveyed, and hand the tissue over to the nurse or midwife at hand over of care.